Find Affordable College Courses

 $62,466 Average Tuition & Fees

-Columbia University in the City of New York landed the #10 spot in the 2023 rankings for the best value area studies programs.
-Located in the city of New York, Columbia is a private not-for-profit school with a very large student population.
+Columbia University in the City of New York did quite well in this year’s ranking of the best value schools for area studies students.
+It came in at #10 on the list.
+Located in the city of New York, Columbia is a private not-for-profit school with a fairly large student population.

 Columbia undergraduate students pay an average of $62,466 in in-state tuition and fees each year.
 The average amount in student loans that area studies majors at Columbia take out is $19,500.